 Understanding the China regulatory system for medical devices

 Because of their potential impact on public health, countries require regulatory control of all medical devices.
 In most cases, manufacturers are requested to register their medical devices and comply with local regulatory requirements prior to being allowed to ship and sell their products in other countries.
-In China, the regulatory agency that handles all medical device registration applications is The State Food and Drug Administration (SFDA).
+In China, the regulatory agency that handles all medical device registration applications is The State Food and Drug Administration (CFDA).

 Applicants often have difficulty preparing the required documents and successfully working with the complicated registration process.
 Now UL provides advice and services to support medical device manufacturers with their SFDA registration application.
 UL has extensive experience in managing global projects and can use this experience to support manufacturers with registration support for multiple markets concurrently.